LinkAI-cpu/LinkAI/README.md

-# 🎮 GameBoyAI - Advanced Blockchain Analytics
+# linkAI - Advanced Blockchain Analytics

 ## 🤖 Overview
-GameBoyAI is a sophisticated blockchain analysis tool powered by artificial intelligence, designed to track and analyze Solana blockchain and PumpFun platform activities.
+linkAI is a sophisticated blockchain analysis tool powered by artificial intelligence, designed to track and analyze Solana blockchain and PumpFun platform activities.
 Our proprietary algorithms leverage advanced mathematical models and machine learning techniques to provide real-time insights and predictive analytics.

 ## 🧮 Core Analytics Engine